Membury services: Planned services on the M4

 Other M4 service areas were planned at Warren Copse near Shurlock Row and Waltham St Lawrence (B3018), Furze Hill (B4009, Hermitage, Berkshire), and Ashes Copse near Bradfield, Berkshire; in June 1972, Berkshire County Council looked at Upper Wood Farm on Cutbush Lane in Earley, owned by the University of Reading.

 Facilities

 Membury is one of five services which have a Starbucks drive-thru: the others are Fleet (Northbound only) M3, Warwick (Southbound only) M40, Hartshead Moor (Eastbound only) M62 and Gordano M5.

 The service station is one of fourteen for which large murals were commissioned from artist David Fisher in the 1990s, designed to reflect the local area and history.

-The services were constructed along with this section of the M4 between 1969 and 1971 by Arthur Monk and Co Ltd.
+The services were constructed along with this section of the M4 from 1969 to 1971 by Arthur Monk and Co Ltd.

 The Iron Age hillfort, Membury Camp, lies to the immediate southwest of the old airfield and the services.